-Today, choosing a camera or camera system for your home is no easy task.
-There are countless questions that need addressed.
+There are countless factors to consider.
 What’s your budget?
 Do want wireless or hardwired?
 What brand?
 What type of storage?
 The questions are endless.
-We hope to ease a little of your confusion by answering some key questions:

-Of the different types of video storage, cloud storage is safest because it is stored off site.
-This makes it nearly impossible to steal.
-A downside of cloud storage is its inability to house large amounts of recorded data.
-Thus cameras utilizing cloud storage only record events where motion is detected.
-This eliminates a lot of useless video footage that takes up space.
+Cloud storage is the safest, most theft-proof type of video storage because it is stored off-site.
+The downside is its inability to house large amounts of recorded data.
+Utilizing cloud storage eliminates useless video footage because it only records events where motion is detected.
 Though more expensive, cloud storage has its place.

-SD Card storage will give you more storage, costs less, and it is not dependent upon an internet connection like cloud storage.
-So what’s the downside?
-If a thief steals your camera, they are stealing your footage due to the fact that the camera houses the SD Card.
+SD Card storage gives you more storage, costs less, and it is not dependent upon an internet connection like cloud storage.
+The only downside is, if a thief steals your camera, they are stealing your footage due to the fact that the camera houses the SD Card.

-All of these hardwired cameras record back to a centrally located DVR which will give you MONTHS of storage.
+All of these hardwired cameras record back to a centrally located DVR which will give you months of storage.
 You can even record cameras 24/7 instead of events only.
-These cameras still allow you the ability to remotely view them through an app or pc just like the wireless ones.
+These home security cameras will also allow you the ability to remotely view them through an app or pc just like the wireless ones.

 There are benefits to both types of cameras, it really does depend on your situation.
-Some need cameras that can be moved quickly and easily.
-However, our recommendation is if you don’t need to move your cameras around often, go with a hardwired system.
+If you don’t need to move your cameras around often, we recommend you opt for a hardwired system.
 We think you will be more satisfied in the end.
-Hardwired cameras have fewer bugs to work out and fewer variables come into play with day to day functioning.
+Hardwired cameras have fewer bugs to work out, and fewer variables come into play with day to day functioning.